 There are multiple methods to carry out ultrasonic testing.
 These methods can be classified into three main categories:

 a.
 Reflected transmission

 In the reflected transmission method, a pulse of energy is sent through the test piece that continues until it hits a different medium, i.e. a border.
 It is usually the back wall of the piece.
-A reflected pulse or an echo is then emitting from the back wall.
-The intensity of the pulse and the echo is noted.
+A reflected pulse or an echo is then emitted from the back wall.
+The intensity of the pulse and the echo are noted.
 In case of a crack or imperfection, the pulse will not reach the back wall, it will be reflected from the location of the imperfection, resulting in an echo signal of lower intensity.

 b.
 Through/attenuated transmission

-In this method, an ultrasound is sent through one surface of the test piece, and is received by a separate receiver on the other side of the piece.
-In case of an imperfection, the intensity of the sound received will be lower than usual.
+In this method, an ultrasound is sent through one surface of the test piece and is received by a separate receiver on the other side of the piece.
+In case of imperfection, the intensity of the sound received will be lower than usual.
 For this method, at least two sides of the test piece must be available.
 Also, this type is better for pinpointing the location of the crack, but the depth at which it is located can remain unclear.